weteor/ChonkyKong/README.md

 - 8 m2 screws

 ### firmware
-firmware configs for qmk and vial can be found in the [firmware folder](./firmware).

 The first time the pcb is plugged in, the bootloader will provide a drive to upload the firmware file.
-You may either build the firmware yourself or use the provided vial firmware files [here](./firmware/uf2).
-You can use VIAL ([download](https://get.vial.today/) to program your board after that, without need to build a new firmware.
+You may either build the firmware yourself or use the provided vial firmware files [here](./firmware).
+You may use VIAL ([download](https://get.vial.today/) to program your board after that, without need to build a new firmware.

 ### the rest